 A March 2018 article in Times Higher Education showed that the cost of employing staff in central administrative and management roles, including vice-chancellors, in universities had risen almost 7% in a year,.
 By contrast, spending on staff in academic departments was up 5.4 per cent.

-Times Higher Education (2018), Admin and management staff costs rising the fastest, suggest data, 12 March
+Source: Times Higher Education (2015), Academics in the minority at more than two-thirds of UK universities, 3 September, Times Higher Education (2018), Admin and management staff costs rising the fastest, suggest data, 12 March

 Academic salaries are partly determined through national negotiations, but individual institutions have some flexibility in the way they implement the pay scales.